ttcoinofficial/ttshares-ui/README.md

-XMET GUI
+TTSHARES-UI GUI
 ============

 ## Prerequisites

-XMET GUI depends on Node.js.
+TTSHARES-UI GUI depends on Node.js.

 On Ubuntu you can install Node.js via the following command:
 ```
 sudo apt-get install git nodejs-legacy npm
 ```

-In order to use the GUI you will need to have a functioning witness node from the XMET running with a websocket endpoint at localhost:8090.
+In order to use the GUI you will need to have a functioning witness node from the ttshares-ui running with a websocket endpoint at localhost:8090.
 Instructions for this can be found here: https://github.com/TTcoinDeveloper

 While waiting for the public testnet you may want to run a local chain, to do so add the following to your config.ini in ./witness_node_data_dir :